servicefilter/servicefilter-rust/README.md

 # Getting started
 ## Concept
 Applications are designed to serve multiple business services simultaneously.
 Business services can be provided in the form of network services or plug-ins.
 The application provides 6 types of filters to handle requests.
-The application can load a crate that implements the filter trait to handle the request (do not panic in the crate, otherwise it will cause the entire application to stop https://rust-lang.zulipchat.com/#narrow/stream/210922-project-ffi-unwind).
+The application can load a crate that implements the filter trait to handle the request (do not panic in the crate, otherwise it will cause the entire application to stop https://rust-lang.zulipchat.com/#narrow/stream/210922-project-ffi-unwind) and https://github.com/rust-lang/rust/issues/83994.

 ## Running
 The sample configuration file required for application startup is placed in ${workspaceFolder}/servicefilter-main/src/service-filter-default.yaml .